 A Brief Introduction of Software Medical Devices:

-Software medical devices (SaMD) are the devices which preforms on one or more functions in medical use.
-In every software medical device works with the help of hardware device in which software is embedded and medical professionals use that software to perform medical function.
-Software is one of the most important element of every hardware medical device because provides the whole functioning and interface of working on that medical device.
-For example every MRI machine consist a specific software in itself that helps MRI’s magnets to turn or animate X-ray control panel.
-In these kind of medical devices, software collects the information and organize that data to optimize medical procedure.
+Software medical devices (SaMD) are devices that preform on one or more functions in medical use.
+In every software medical device works with the help of a hardware device in which software is embedded and medical professionals use that software to perform medical functions.
+Software is one of the most important elements of every hardware medical device because provides the whole functioning and interface of working on that medical device.
+For example, every MRI machine consists of specific software in itself that helps MRI magnets to turn or animate the X-ray control panel.
+In this kind of medical device, the software collects the information and organizes that data to optimize the medical procedure.

 Table of Contents

 - A Brief Introduction of Software Medical Devices: